An overview of the hemp project application process.

 A Wage and Hour Division Investigation in 2015 resulted in more than 74 million dollars in back wages for more than 102,000 employees, who were primarily in low income jobs.
 They found that many businesses intentionally mislabeled their employees as independent contractors to reduce costs and in turn deprived workers of their rights as employees, including their right to a fair wage.
 Given the misclassification epidemic, proper classification is all the more important as government agencies crack down.

 Unfortunately, there is no clear line that determines when a worker should be classified as an employee or independent contractor and each situation must be looked at on a case by case basis.
 Generally speaking, the more control the company has over the worker, the more likely the I.R.S. will treat them as an employee.
 (Here is some guidance from the I.R.S.).
+The Department of Labor uses a separate standard to determine if an individual is properly classified as an independent contractor under the Fair Labor Standards Act.
+A discussion of that test will be the feature of a future post.

 1. Does the company control the day to day activities of the worker (e.g. you must arrive by 9 and stay until 5)?